 To see higher resolution videos and more information about this series click here.

 An abstract moving image work from a series in which multiple copies of a single shape move and interact using simple computer algorithms, creating complex shapes.
+In this work forty-eight disks move in a circle creating strikingly different patterns and effects in the first and second halves of the work.
+This work is from a series of animations exploring the generation of complexity from simplicity.

 Contemporary art and science – the creation of something out of nothing.

+The image above is an example of work from a series that I created specifically to explore concepts from the worlds of science and philosophy.
 The original motivation behind the work was a wish to devise a visual means of expressing the concept that our incredibly complex universe is generated from the interaction of extremely simple fundamental forces that underlie the cosmos.

 The image explores the generation of complex forms from simple forms.
 The image is composed of two identical square grids of regularly spaced small circles.
 Each grid is very simple in composition and represents the basic underlying ‘stuff’ at the very lowest level of existence in the universe.
 One of the grids is positioned above the other and is rotated so that the arrangement of circles on the two grids are at different angles to each other, meaning that they overlap.